AltropInc/alt/doc/script/Function.md

 The Functional class is an abstract class for callable objects which are instantiated by "function call".
 An Functional class is used to create a callable object that performs the functionality described in the class' enter body (the implementation block).
-The callable object is deleted after it finishes its performanc.
+The callable object is deleted after it finishes its performance.
 Examples of functional instantiations are a function to open a file, a process to display an image, a thread to deal with an event, a scientific calculation, and an activity to generate a signal.
 For instance,